ppy/osu-wiki/wiki/Guides/Live_Streaming_osu!/en.md

 Twitch.tv is a gaming community, and as such, there will be *a lot* of gaming libraries to select from.
 However, you only need to worry about finding osu! since that is what this guide is about.
 ![Channel Setup](img/TTV_ChannelSetup.jpg "Channel Setup")

-1. Once you have logged in, click on your username at the top right corner.
+1. Once you have signed in, click on your username at the top right corner.
 2. Click on `Dashboard` from the drop-down list.
 3. Input the title and click on the icon where it says `Not Playing` to change into `Playing` then type "osu!".
 A list of games with similar names should appear, the one you want is osu!